sivakreddy/h1b_statistics/README.md

                   |   |   └── top_10_occupations.txt
                   |   |   └── top_10_states.txt
 ```
-**Don't fork this repo** and don't use this `README` instead of your own.
-The content of `src` does not need to be a single file called `h1b-counting.py`, which is only an example.
-Instead, you should include your own source files and give them expressive names.

-## Testing your directory structure and output format

-To make sure that your code has the correct directory structure and the format of the output files are correct, we have included a test script called `run_tests.sh` in the `insight_testsuite` folder.

-The tests files are stored in `.csv` format under the `insight_testsuite/tests` folder.
-Each test should have a separate folder with an `input` folder and `h1b_input.csv` file and an `output` folder with the two requested output files.

-You can run the test with the following command from within the `insight_testsuite` folder:

-    insight_testsuite~$ ./run_tests.sh

-On a failed test, the output of `run_tests.sh` should look like:

-    [FAIL]: test_1
-    [Thu Mar 30 16:28:01 PDT 2017] 0 of 1 tests passed

-On success:

-    [PASS]: test_1
-    [Thu Mar 30 16:25:57 PDT 2017] 1 of 1 tests passed

-One test has been provided as a way to check your formatting and simulate how we will be running tests when you submit your solution.
-We urge you to write your own additional tests. `test_1` is only intended to alert you if the directory structure or the output for this test is incorrect.

-Your submission must pass at least the provided test in order to pass the coding challenge.

-For a limited time we also are making available a <a href="http://ec2-18-210-131-67.compute-1.amazonaws.com/test-my-repo-link">website</a> that will allow you to simulate the environment in which we will test your code.
-It has been primarily tested on Python code but could be used for Java and C++ repos.
-Keep in mind that if you need to compile your code (e.g., javac, make), that compilation needs to happen in the run.sh file of your code repository.
-For Python programmers, you are able to use Python2 or Python3 but if you use the later, specify python3 in your run.sh script.

 # Instructions to run the program
 * Copy the input data into file "/input/h1b_input.csv"